yuechenbam/yuechenbam.github.io/DEVELOPMENT_PLAN.md

 3. Adjust ontopanel to pass the new library and converter.

 ### Stage3 Ontopanel-convertor(datamapping) (in progress)
-Embed data mapping tool to allow users to implement data mapping in drawio.
+Embed data mapping tool to allow users to do data mapping in Drawio.

 ### Stage4 Ontopanel-customizedValidator(in progress)